MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 Select this option to create a new Azure AD B2C tenant for the selected Azure Active Directory.

 > [!NOTE]
-> Ensure the account you use to sign in to Power Apps has been assigned at least the [Contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) for the subscription, or a resource group within the subscription.
+> Ensure the account you use to sign-in to Power Apps has been assigned at least the [Contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) for the subscription, or a resource group within the subscription.

 ![Create new Azure AD B2C tenant](media/authentication/new-b2c-tenant.png "Create new Azure AD B2C tenant")